mia-platform/documentation/docs/console/project-configuration/feature-toggle.md

 ![add new feature](./img/add-new-feature.png)

-In the Scope field it is possibile to choose between five values:
+In the Scope field it is possible to choose between five values:
 - `User` the feature will be activated for the user
 - `Company` the feature will be activated for the company
 - `Project` the feature will be activated only for the project